CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 Statement Processing Not Complete

-What to do: Wait 2–3 days and resubmit that entry in a new Declaration.
-Once the statement payment clears, the entry becomes eligible.
+What to do: Wait 2–3 business days and resubmit that entry in a new Declaration.
+Once the statement cycle clears, the entry becomes eligible.
 Do not refile the entries that succeeded – only the ones that got this error.

 9903.03.xx Code Rejected